tzurp/performance-total/README.md

   // ...
 };
 ```
-or with the service options:
+...or with the service options:
 ```
 exports.config = {
   // ...